RandomRant/Budget-bot/readme.md

 ### Steps to use:

-1.download csv files from Standard chartered, UOB and DBS banks and copy them to the folder /bankfiles
+1. download csv files from Standard chartered, UOB and DBS banks and copy them to the folder /bankfiles

 2. run the batch file run.bat